jasonhemann/20FA-2800/syllabus.md

 installation instructions on the this website.
 Instead follow the first lab assignment.**

-# Recent Changes

-This semester we will leverage more project-based assignments, including individually or group-selected proofs for topics that have come up in practice.
-Students will complete two of these, a small one and a big one.
-The former also serves as practice for the latter.

-I'm also planning to use some of the last part of the course, while students are working on these larger projects, to talk about computational logic in a different context: logic programming.
-We can also get into the "guts" of an implementation of such a system, where ACL2, ACL2s is so much more sophisticated that it's tough for students to wrap their heads around an implementation.

-If in fact you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
-I'm excited to talk more about it all :-)

-We are together in unprecedented times.
-The typical course structure implicitly assumes regular whole-class in-person meetings.
-We will not have that this semester.
-No student will be physically present in class on all days.
-Some students may not be physically present in class at all, or on campus period.
-This change affects much of the course infrastructure.
-As such, I *want* you all's feedback and input.
-I am open to suggestions and changes; I consider this preliminary until the end of the first week of class.
-You can see any and all changes on the course website's repository.

-As a course and a student body, we are more remote than usual, and preferable.
-We will leverage a number of Northeastern's technology platforms to help bridge the chasm.

 # Contact

 The best way to get in contact for personal, private (FERPA, etc)